Country of origin: Russia

 Headquarters: Mountain View, CA

-In 2014, Forbes named Sergey Brin the ninth most powerful person in the world.
+In 2018, Forbes named Sergey Brin the 35th most powerful person in the world.

 Google’s impact on society has been compared to the invention of the printing press.